Uriel-A-M/Uriel-A-M/README.md

   - Python
 - 👯 I’m looking forward to collaborate on open source projects.
 - ✔ Ask me about anything, I am happy to help, only if the ball is in my court!😉<br>
-- Outside tech, 📖 I love to read novels, 🖌️ do painting and skecthing, 🎵 listen to music, and 🌴 explore nature outdoors.
+- Outside tech, 📖 I love to read sci-fic novels, 🎬 watch youtube videos, 🎵 listen to music, and 🌴 explore nature outdoors.
 - 📫 Reach out to me at: <a href="urielaymena@gmail.com">urielaymena@gmail.com</a>

 ## My Skills Include